hyperbx/Marathon/README.md

 # Sonic '06 Toolkit
-The all-in-one toolkit for SONIC THE HEDGEHOG (2006) modding!

 Sonic '06 Toolkit is an application originally written in VB.NET to help make modding easier for SONIC THE HEDGEHOG (2006).
 Now being written in C#, Sonic '06 Toolkit has been made open-source to allow the community to contribute to the project.

 # Project Goals